Chapter 3: Evaluating the External Environment

 P Is for “Political”

-The centers on the role of governments in shaping business.
+The political segment centers on the role of governments in shaping business.
 This segment includes elements such as tax policies, changes in trade restrictions and tariffs, and the stability of governments (Figure 3.4 “Political Factors”).
 Immigration policy is an aspect of the political segment of the general environment that offers important implications for many different organizations.
 What approach to take to illegal immigration into the United States from Mexico has been a hotly debated dilemma.
 Some hospital executives have noted that illegal immigrants put a strain on the health care system because immigrants seldom can pay for medical services and hospitals cannot by law turn them away from emergency rooms.

 Examples of key trends representing political factors.
 Image description available